Help & Support

 A typical desktop PC running a password-cracking program can easily guess the word "p4ssword" – according to the website How Secure Is My Password?, it would only take about 11 minutes.
 You can make it a bit more secure by adding capitalization – "p4ssworD" would take about 15 hours.
 Add a symbol and it takes even longer – "p4ssworD!" would take about 275 days.
 An even stronger password would be a sentence that's a combination of letters, numbers, symbols and capitalization.
 Something easy to remember but hard to guess, like "mYd0g!sMyp4ssw0rD?," would take a PC about 3 quintillion years to figure out.
-For more on how you can use software to protect your most sensitive information, read our articles on encryption software.

 Encryption Software: What We Tested, What We Found